nharrisonau/R-Diff/README.md

-# ROSARUM-diff: version-diff backdoor detection benchmark
+# ROSARUM-Diff: version-diff backdoor detection benchmark

 ## About

-ROSARUM-diff is built on top of the upstream [ROSARUM](https://github.com/binsec/rosarum) benchmark.
-The original project focuses on dynamic backdoor detection; this fork repackages the benchmarks to study **static analysis of software updates** and backdoor introduction across versions.
+ROSARUM-iff is built on top of the upstream [ROSARUM](https://github.com/binsec/rosarum) benchmark.
+The original project focuses on dynamic backdoor detection; this extends the benchmarks to study **static analysis of software updates** and backdoor introduction across versions.

 Every benchmark now ships with three build flavors: